-I would place my approach in the personal development quadrant of the coaching matrix with forays into leadership and management performance related or solution focused tactics as appropriate and desired.
+The approach in the area personal development with forays into leadership and management performance related or solution focused tactics as appropriate and desired.
 Experience shows me that goal oriented models can make barriers or bring about inauthentic results.
 As a result, I prefer to gauge their use and prefer in any case to see goals as experiments and the work overall as an evolution.

 As yogi, that is to say, a person who has integrated yoga practices and philosophy into my life, there are two major aspects that underpin my approach.
-First, that we are a mind-body-spirit continuum, so a wholistic approach that looks at wellbeing (possibly including basics such as nutrition and exercise) and higher longings, part of our inherent desire to transcend.
+First, that we are a mind-body-spirit continuum, and so a wholistic approach that looks both at wellbeing (possibly including basics such as nutrition and exercise) and higher longings.
+I would see that the coaching process is a practical part of our inherent desire to transcend.
 Second, aspects of yoga philosophy such as non-dualism (we are one) and non-attachment play out in terms of relating and discerning what is real in a situation.
 It may be, therefore, that yoga exercises, breathing techniques, meditation and yoga nidra can be additionally taught in order to develop the mindfulness to watch emotions and repeated patterns that keep us stuck.